guptakhil/Hackathons/AV-Ultimate-Student-Hunt/Problem Statement.md

 Go, help the mayor of Gardenia!
 He has high hopes from Analytics Vidhya community!
 All the best!

-Key Points:
+Key Points:<br>
-1. It has data for period Sep'1990 to Dec'2005
+1. It has data for period Sep'1990 to Dec'2005<br>
-2. The training data for period Sep'1990 to Dec'2001
+2. The training data for period Sep'1990 to Dec'2001<br>
-3. Public leaderboard is for first 2 years of the test dataset (Jan'2002 and Dec'2003) and rest of test dataset is used for Private leaderboard
+3. Public leaderboard is for first 2 years of the test dataset (Jan'2002 and Dec'2003) and rest of test dataset is used for Private leaderboard.<br>
-4. Evaluation Metric is RMSE.
+4. Evaluation Metric is RMSE.<br>
-5. You are expected to upload the solution in the format of "sample_submission.csv".
+5. You are expected to upload the solution in the format of "sample_submission.csv".<br>

-Data:

-Variable                            Definition
-ID                                  Unique ID
-Park_ID                             Unique ID for Parks Date                                Calendar Date Direction_Of_Wind                   Direction of winds in degrees Average_Breeze_Speed                Daily average Breeze speed Max_Breeze_Speed                    Daily maximum Breeze speed Min_Breeze_Speed                    Daily minimum Breeze speed Var1                                A continuous feature Average_Atmospheric_Pressure        Daily average atmospheric pressure Max_Atmospheric_Pressure            Daily maximum atmospheric pressure Min_Atmospheric_Pressure            Daily minimum atmospheric pressure Min_Ambient_Pollution               Daily minimum Ambient pollution Max_Ambient_Pollution               Daily maximum Ambient pollution Average_Moisture_In_Park            Daily average moisture Max_Moisture_In_Park                Daily maximum moisture Min_Moisture_In_Park                Daily minimum moisture Location_Type                       Location Type (1/2/3/4) Footfall                            Target Variable: Daily Footfall

 Source: https://datahack.analyticsvidhya.com/contest/the-ultimate-student-hunt/